 How to Use Batch Cooked Chicken Breasts

 Generally, all of your recipes that call for chicken can be modified in some way to use your cooked chicken.
-My standard thing to keep in mind, though, is not to overcook the chicken by adding it to a recipe that will cook too long.

 Here are some suggestions: